Why Data Modeling Beats Rule-Based Segmentation

 I cringe when I hear “rule-based” segments are sitting on top of so-called state-of-the-art campaign engines.
 This is year 2018 A.D.
 It’s the age of abundant data with an ample number of tools and options to harness their true powers.
 And marketers are still making up rules now?
-I know many people are scared of math more than public speaking, but still.
+It's time for marketers to embrace data modeling.

-I wonder what most of those rules are made of.
-Recency, certainly.
-But how recent is recent enough?
+I wonder what most of the rules marketers are using are made of.
+Recency?
+Certainly, but how recent is recent enough?

 Frequency?
 Sure, why not?
 The more the merrier, right?
 But in what timeframe?
 Are you counting transactions, orders or items?
 Or just some “events”?

-Actually, if a company is using some RFM data for targeting, that is not so bad.
-At least it’s taking a look at “what actually happened in terms of monetary transactions,” not just clicks and page views, along with basic demographic data.
+Actually, if a company is using some RFM (Recency, Frequency, Monetary Value) data for targeting, that is not so bad.
+At least it’s taking a look at what actually happened in terms of monetary transactions, not just clicks and page views, along with basic demographic data.

 Reason No. 1: Variable Selection

 We are surrounded by data, as every move that anyone makes is digitized now.
 When you describe a buyer, you may need to evaluate hundreds, if not thousands, of data points.
-Even if you are just using simple set of demographic data without any behavioral data, we are talking about over 100 variables to consider, just off of the gate.
+Even if you are just using simple set of demographic data without any behavioral data, we are talking about over 100 variables to consider out of the gate.

 Case in point: Do you really believe that the main difference between luxury cruisers and luxury car buyers is “income”?
 Guess what, those buyers are all rich.
 You must dig much deeper than that.

-Users often choose variables that they can easily understand and visualize.
-Unfortunately, the goal of the targeting exercise should be effectiveness of targeting, not easy comprehension by the users.
+Marketers often choose variables that they can easily understand and visualize.
+Unfortunately, the goal of the targeting exercise should be effectiveness of targeting, not easy comprehension by the marketer.

 We often find obscure variables in models.
 They may “seem” obscure, as a human being would never have instinctively picked them.
 But mathematics doesn’t care for our opinions.
 In modeling, variables are picked for their predictive power, nothing else.
 The bonus is that this is exactly how new patterns are discovered.